sisihagen/website/content/en/blog/2019/10/the-killers.md

 title: "The Killers"
 date: 2019-10-17
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "Almost unnoticed by the public, the military lists itself as one of the worst environmental offenders."
-draft: false
 lang: en
 cover: "society"
 ---